 Spell

-Spell is the query builder of Leoric which has several important charactors that made a powerful querying interface possible.
+Spell is the query builder of Leoric which has several important characters that made a powerful querying interface possible.

 • Deferred